andrespulido8/andrespulido8.github.io/_pages/about.md

 News
 ---
-- **3/25/2020:** Our paper "Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning" is accepted in [ICRA 2021](http://www.icra2021.org)!
+- **3/25/2021:** Our paper "Decentralized Structural-RNN for Robot Crowd Navigation with Deep Reinforcement Learning" is accepted in [ICRA 2021](http://www.icra2021.org)!
 Also, checkout our code [here](https://github.com/Shuijing725/CrowdNav_DSRNN)!
-- **10/24/2020:** Our paper "Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control" is presented in [IROS 2020](https://www.iros2020.org)!
+- **6/30/2020:** Our paper "Robot Sound Interpretation: Combining Sight and Sound in Learning-Based Control" is accepted in [IROS 2020](https://www.iros2020.org)!
 - **06/19/2020:** Starting my PhD journey in [HCA group](https://publish.illinois.edu/humancenteredautonomy/)!
 - **09/28/2019:** My personal website is live!